 Plant-based packaging utilizes organic matter and renewable vegetal sources (relating to plants) to form the packaging around products.
 The abundant availability of raw materials for manufacturing plant-based packaging places less strain on the earth and its resource supply.

-Bioplastics are a type of plastic that can be biobased and biodegradable.
-Biobased means the material is made from a renewable resource, while biodegradable means the material breaks down naturally in the post-use environment.
-Bioplastics can be as durable as other types of plastic since they only break down in specific conditions.
-For instance, some bioplastics are home compostable, and some are industrial compostable.
+They can also be as durable as other types of plastic since they only break down in specific conditions.
+For instance, some bioplastics are home compostable, and some are industrial-compostable.

-Two of the most common bioplastics made from renewable resources are Polylactic Acid (PLA) and Polyhydroxyalkanoate (PHA).
+Two of the most common bioplastics are Polylactic Acid (PLA) and Polyhydroxyalkanoate (PHA).
 PLA is a polymer whose raw materials include corn starch, tapioca roots, or sugarcane.
-According to Phys,org, PLA can look and behave like polyethylene, polystyrene, or polypropylene.
+PLA can look and behave like polyethylene, polystyrene, or polypropylene.

 PHA is a biodegradable and readily compostable thermoplastic produced through the microbial fermentation of carbon-based feedstocks.
-PHA can also be made by microorganisms that produce plastic from organic materials.
+It can also be made by microorganisms that produce plastic from organic materials.

 Both PLA and PHA can be used as plastic packaging alternatives.
 PLA is often used for plastic films, bottles, food containers, deli containers, salad boxes, coffee cups, and compostable cutlery.
 PHA is used for single-use packaging for foods, beverages, and consumer products; medical equipment such as sutures, scaffolds, and bone plates; and agricultural foils and films.